fawazahmed0/the-solo-developers-manifesto/README.md

 - Happens at end of sprint, involves looking back at how the sprint went
 - what things I can use? where I can make things better?
 - See why I am taking more time than estimated time for different task etc
-- Try Sheets/Excel Charts to analyse my historical data(ZenHub provides great reports)
+- Try Sheets/Excel Charts to analyse my historical data
 - Plot estimation vs actual time for task on a graph to see your personal time estimate accuracy trend
 - Learn from mistakes (Unnecessarily complex solutions, being perfectionist, using unstable libraries effects quality/stability)
 - Learn from customer question/feedback?
 Why is customer/user asking/saying that, is there a lacking doc/feature